-Perfect for feeding a crowd, try Philippa Davis' coronation pheasant with clementines and toasted almonds to add game to your festive spread
+Philippa Davis' coronation pheasant with clementines and toasted almonds is perfect for adding game to your festive spread

 Add pheasant to your festive spread to use up any braces lurking in the freezer, while also introducing new people to game.
 Philippa Davis’ coronation pheasant with clementines and toasted almonds can be made ahead and will keep for a couple of days in the fridge.

 Christmas is the perfect opportunity to encourage people to try game for the first time.
 Our game, ale and chestnut stew with cranberry and stilton dumplings can use whatever game you have to hand.